drawn from the month of August 2017: the dramas of poetry

 If we listen carefully, joy is elegance reproducing itself into near future referential fits and starts.
 Inspiration a slow bleed.
 Murmuring into abruptions delightful as salt penetrating unhealed wounds.
 An intimacy as ancient and poetic as opiates or fire.

-a refugee opinion proportionally is sleight of hand
+A refugee’s opinion proportionally is sleight of hand.
+When

 “I knew the tension in me between love and power, between pain and rage, and the curious, the grinding way I remained extended between these poles – perpetually attempting to choose the better rather than the worse.” — James Baldwin